donlyckman/ligera-css-framework/README.md

 - Create a minimal framework to use as a starting point for PWA's
 - Keep framework files separate from theme files so the framework can be updated with only minimal impact on the theme files
 - Keep it somewhat barebones by focusing on common uses
-- Make it easy to extend and still keep the code to a minmal size
+- Make it easy to extend and still keep the code to a minimal size

 # Versions
 0.0.0 - Project starting point